KTheXIII/da382a/Project/DIS_Documentation.md

 ### **`setup-poll-attitude`**
 Creates the matrix for each attitude plane.
 This happens whenever a voter is born/created.

-Sets up an attitude plane "heatmap" which is an 3*5 matrix.
-When doing this, it creates 2 beliefs called `conviction-plane` and `message-plane`.
+Sets up two matrices, message-matrix and conviction-matrix.

+`message-matrix` is used to store the amount of incoming messages for a political position.

+`conviction-matrix` is used to store the agents political conviction, which is a value that indicates how strongly the agent believes in a political position.

 ### **`update-poll-attitude`**
 **Explaination:**
 TODO, Far from finished documentation.

-This method is used to update the attitude plane each month for the agent using "attitude-plane" and messages handled in the "message-plane"
+This method is used to update the `conviction-plane` each month for the agent using `conviction-plane` and messages handled in the `message-plane`

 ### **`process-messages(x, y)`**